ThalusUlysses/Ftir.RawData.Formatter/README.md

 # Foss (Winescan) FTIR Raw Data Fromatter
-The FTIR raw data formatter is able to apply formats to existing raw data fo Foss Winescan(R) csv files.
+The FTIR raw data formatter is able to apply formats to existing raw data for Foss Winescan(R) *.csv* files.
 Basically the output data looks something like this:

 ```
 Job name: 160802_Zatopack P30 (1)